 However, the lakes are beautiful and people also use the beaches in the summertime.
 I grew up in Lakewood, Ohio and I got my worst sunburn ever on the shore of Lake Erie at Huntington Beach when I was a teen.
 I recently visited the area and it is still beautiful.

 © 2011 Pamela Oglesby

 This article explains the different characteristics of the right and left brain.
 Brain mapping done at Mayo Clinic is explained from the procedure to the results.Brain anatomy is expained also.

 Two of the unique birds of paradise are featured in this article with their unique characteristic.
-Their mating dance is magnificent.
+There mating dance is magnificent.
 These birds are unusually unique, but there are hundreds of birds.